 Your individual plan of care will be based on your wound type, health conditions and healing progress.
 Most patients receive between 30 and 40 treatments.

 How long does a HBO treatment last?

 Most treatments last between 90 and 120 minutes.
 People receiving HBO treatment are typically scheduled every day, Monday – Friday, for five to six weeks.
 Your doctor will inform of your particular schedule based on your treatment.

 You can take a nap, read or watch TV.
 When you are in the clear chamber, you are able to see out of the chamber in all directions.
 If you are anxious, the doctor can prescribe medicine to help you relax.

 What Should I Wear To The Wound Care Center®?

-For your safety, we will provide clothing to wear while you are in the HBOT chamber.
+For your safety, we will provide clothing to wear while you are in the HBO chamber.

 Please DO NOT wear any of the following: